 investigator-initiated studies, National Cancer Institute

 (NCI)-sponsored studies, and pharmaceutical-sponsored studies.
-The clinical trials team at Providence Cancer Center works directly with referring providers and their patients to find the most appropriate clinical trial(s) that fit their specific diagnosis.
+The clinical trials team at Providence Cancer Institute works directly with referring providers and their patients to find the most appropriate clinical trial(s) that fit their specific diagnosis.

 To learn more about clinical trials, please visit our Forms & Information